lsst-dm/dmtn-056/design.rst

 3. :ref:`Butler` obtains a :ref:`Path` from the :ref:`Registry` by calling ``butler.registry.makePath(butler.config.collectionTag, datasetRef)``.
 This path is a hint to be used by the :ref:`Datastore` to decide where to store it.
 4. :ref:`Butler` then asks the :ref:`Datastore` client to store the file by calling: ``butler.datastore.put(concreteDataset, datasetMetatype, path)``.
 5. The :ref:`Datastore` client then uses the serialization function associated with the :ref:`DatasetMetatype` to serialize the :ref:`ConcreteDataset` and sends it to the :ref:`Datastore` server.
-   Depending on the type of server it may get back the actual :ref:`Uri` or the client can generate it itself.
+   Depending on the type of server it may get back the actual :ref:`URI` or the client can generate it itself.
-6. :ref:`Datastore` returns the actual :ref:`Uri` to the :ref:`Butler`.
+6. :ref:`Datastore` returns the actual :ref:`URI` to the :ref:`Butler`.
 7. :ref:`Butler` calls the :ref:`Registry` function ``addDataset`` to add the :ref:`Dataset` to the collection.
-8. :ref:`Butler` returns the :ref:`Uri` to the user.
+8. :ref:`Butler` returns the :ref:`URI` to the user.

 See :py:class:`the API documentation <Butler.put>` for more information.